AleksandraPiechnik/MiniTrello/README.md

-# MiniTrello
+# MiniTrello - project from Internet Engineering university subject

-Backend to task organizer with Spring Boot usage
+Backend to task organizer application in Spring Boot with JWT security usage.
+Integrated for use in my frontend appliaction in Angular.